My Plantiful Cooking

 Also get a FREE high-protein vegan recipe eBook + weekly new recipes!
 Unsubscribe anytime.

-Add seared tofu to the pan and allow it to simmer for another 10-15 minutes or until the sauce has reduced to a slightly thicker consistency.
+Step 5: Add the seared tofu back to the pan and cook for another 10-15 minutes.
+The sauce should reduce to a glaze.

-Adding tofu to a thicken sauce in a cast iron skillet.
+Cooked adobo tofu in a cast iron skillet.

 ✔️Helpful tips

-• Feel free to adjust the amount of seasonings used according to personal preference.
-Add more sugar for sweetness, vinegar for sourness, and soy sauce for saltiness.
+• Adjust flavors to taste - Right before serving, taste and add more seasonings if needed.
+Add more sugar for sweetness, vinegar for tanginess, and soy sauce for saltiness.

 A plate of rice served with tofu adobo with a fork beside with chopped green onion and plate of adobo in the background.